 Doctrine and Practice

-Sound doctrine and practice are crucial for protecting against progressive and secular trends in Christianity.
-We recognize our role as ambassadors for Christ (2 Cor.
-5:20) and that we should "regard no one from a worldly point of view" (v.
-16).
-However, we do not consider ourselves judges or the spiritual police (Rom.
+Sound doctrine and practice are crucial for protecting the Lord's church and His people.
+God's word calls us to be ambassadors for Christ (2 Cor.
+5:20).
+And yet, it also says, "Who are you to judge someone else’s servant?
+To their own master, servants stand or fall" (Rom.
 14:1-4).
-The Lord's church is well served when we limit control to ourselves and our own congregations.
+The Lord 's church is well served when we limit control to ourselves and our own congregations.
 We hold to the Restoration Movement motto, “We are free to differ but not divide.”

 Early in 2018